VSChina/azure-iot-sdk-java/design_spec.md

 | hop * it is necessary only in gateway scenario, not covered in current implementation.                                                                               | The number of nodes/services that the message pass thru | Integer string        | “2”                        |

 #### 2.Dianostic setting
 We provide 2 ways to set the diagnostic settings(sampling percentage).
 The first way is to set locally in code.
 The second is fetch from device twin.
-Here gives the data structure of device twin:
+Here gives the data structure of desired twin:

     {
-      diag_enable: 'true|false',
-      diag_sample_rate: '0-100'
+      _diag_sample_rate: '0-100'
+    }

+And after the device side get the desired twin, it will set related value and report the settings applied to the device.
+    {
+       _diag_sample_rate: <CURRENT VALUE ON DEVICE>,
+       _diag_info: <ERROR MESSAGE IF DESIRED TWIN INVALID>
     }

 ### Interface and class